 When I was ten or eleven, I had a couple of summer friends, sisters named Wanda and Brenda.
 Their mother, a stocky woman who wasn’t old enough to wear dentures but did anyway, would holler, “Wan-deeeee, Bren-deeee” so I called them that too.
-Wandy and Brendy’s house was full of ceramic figurines they called what-nots (I dubbed them what-not to have).
-Little painted imitations of life – cats, dogs, clowns, pixies, toadstools with frogs, a shepherd boy holding a lamb and such were on the coffee and end tables, mantle, top of the TV.
+Wandy and Brendy’s house was full of ceramic figurines they called what-nots – I called them”what-not” to have.
+Ceramic cats, dogs, clowns, toadstools with frogs and pixies perched on the coffee and end tables, mantle, top of the TV.
 No horizontal surface was left uncovered.

 I don’t know how we met.
 They lived several blocks away and went to different schools.
 I usually hung out with my best friend, but she was shipped off to her grandparents in Ohio that summer, so I needed sidekicks.
 Brendy was my age with wavy blond hair, fair complexion and always looked like she was smiling.
 Wandy was a year younger with straight brown, shoulder length hair and relaxed brown eyes I’d later learn would be called bedroom eyes, although to me she just looked a little sleepy.